-The Adaptive Secondary panel shows the following status information:
+The following status information is shown:

-- Shape: name of the last loaded shape file (usually called a "flat") - Main Power: status (ON or OFF) of the three-phase power to the unit.
+- Status: current AdSec state machine status - Shape: name of the last loaded shape file (usually called a "flat") - Power: status (On or Off) of the three-phase power to the unit.
 Also controls power to the hexapod - TSS Status: status of the wind protection system - Coils: status of the voice coils of the adaptive secondary.